techdeity92/insurance_policy_system/README.md

 # Insurance Policy System

-This is a simple Python program that shows how an insurance system works using sci-fi characters.
+This is a Python program that shows how an insurance system works using sci-fi characters.

 ## What It Does